Birmingham Airport leans on Veovo to help grow carriers numbers by 28%

 Big results and big plans

-With Airport 20/20 Birmingham Airport has certainly upped its game.
-Using the 20/20 billing module, the management team can create highly targeted airline contracts with variable discounts, issue performance-based rebates and integrate all charges and services onto one invoice.
+With Veovo, Birmingham Airport has certainly upped its game.
+Using the Veovo Revenue Management system, the management team can create highly targeted airline contracts with variable discounts, issue performance-based rebates and integrate all charges and services onto one invoice.
 Real-time operational data feeds ensure billing integrity for aero and commercial customers, resulting in fewer disputes and increased productivity.
-The inclusion of contextual advertising within 20/20 FIDS, has helped the growth of retail concession sales.
-With 20/20 RMS, the Operations Team can quickly allocate resource against the flight schedule and handle peaks and unexpected changes.
+The inclusion of contextual advertising within Veovo FIDS, has helped the growth of retail concession sales.
+With Veovo’s Resource Management System, the Operations Team can quickly allocate resource against the flight schedule and handle peaks and unexpected changes.

-Since Airport 20/20’s go-live date in 2014, Birmingham Airport has been able to allocate and deploy its fixed and mobile assets more effectively, supporting a 10% increase in passenger movements.
-Billing flexibility has helped achieve a 28% jump in the number of carriers operating out of the airport and a 10.5% boost to commercial revenue income in 2015.
+Since Veovo’s AMS s go-live date in 2014, Birmingham Airport has been able to allocate and deploy its fixed and mobile assets more effectively, supporting a 10% increase in passenger movements.
+Billing flexibility helped achieve a 28% jump in the number of carriers operating out of the airport and a 10.5% boost to commercial revenue income within 2 years.
+With the addition of Veovo’s Passenger Predictability solution, the passenger experience has improved further still with reduced queue bottlenecks and improved flow throughout the airport.